 When I started this blog I was melanoma stage 3b Methodist pastor in the NC Conference.
 Now I'm advanced stage 4 and stepped down from the pulpit in Sept 2015 when mel hit my brain.
-Duke sent me home July 13, 2016, nothing left to do for me.
+Duke sent me home July 13, 2016.
 I almost died that Aug.
-Yet, now (I write this sentence June 22, 2018) I'm better than ever expected!
-No scans or treatments, no Duke.
+Yet, I'm better than ever expected!
+And I'll be back in the pulpits of FOUR churches starting June 23, 2019!
+God is soooooo GREAT!
 I blog about melanoma often but I also write about my family, faith, and gratitude to God.

 Saturday, January 28, 2012